devetc/devetc.github.io/_posts/2014-05-24-tail-recursion-objc-and-arc.markdown

 0x100001b42:  ret
 {% endhighlight %}

 The problem is revealed: there **is** work to be done after the recursive call: automatic reference counting inserted a release call for the value returned from `node.next`.
-If we were writing this with manual retain/release, one wouldn’t insert any memory management calls into this at all, and it would work because `-next` returns an autoreleased object.
+If we were writing this with manual retain/release, one wouldn’t insert any memory management calls into this at all, and because `-next` returns an autoreleased object.
 However when this is compiled under ARC, calls to `objc_retainAutoreleasedReturnValue` and `objc_release` are inserted to allow for another optimization — having the return value skip the autorelease pool entirely.
 Unfortunately in this case, it’s conflicting with tail call optimization.

 One way to avoid this is to use the instance variable directly: